kedar-bhumkar/PAPA-frontend/replit.md

 - Updated schema to parse events with name, date, location fields
 - Configured postgres-js driver with proper SSL settings
 - Fixed frontend to correctly display all event fields
-- Enhanced PAPA title with large gradient styling
+- Enhanced PAPA title with large gradient styling and centered it on the page
+- Added subtitle "Persistent Ambient Personal agents" below the title in small font
 - Repositioned and styled navigation arrows with primary color
 - Implemented smart arrow display (conditional rendering based on scroll state)
 - Added hover scale effects on navigation buttons
-- **Optimized query**: Now fetches only the latest event_agent record (WHERE agent_name='event_agent' ORDER BY created_at DESC LIMIT 1)
+- **Optimized query**: Now fetches only the latest successful event_agent record (WHERE agent_name='event_agent' AND status='success' ORDER BY created_at DESC LIMIT 1)
+- **Fixed empty data issue**: Added status='success' filter to exclude failed records with empty event arrays
-- Tested end-to-end: All 10 events displaying correctly from the latest record
+- Tested end-to-end: All 15 events displaying correctly from the latest successful record